Nityanand17/ez-resume/DEPLOYMENT.md

 - Verify that environment variables are set correctly

 ### API Not Working
-- Check the server logs for errors
+- Check the Functions logs in Vercel dashboard
 - Verify that the API routes are configured correctly
-- Make sure the server port matches your environment variable
+- Make sure the serverless function timeout is adequate

+## Monitoring Your Deployment

+After deploying, Vercel provides several tools to monitor your application:

+1. **Analytics**: Track page views, API requests, and performance
+2. **Logs**: View server logs for debugging
+3. **Functions**: Monitor serverless function performance
+4. **Deployments**: Track deployment history and roll back if needed

 ## Custom Domain Setup